zielmicha/syncfi/README.md

 # syncfi

-**syncfi** is a single master mostly POSIX-compatibile distributed filesystem with ability to work offline, advanced permission support and convergent encryption.
+**syncfi** is a single master mostly POSIX-compatible distributed filesystem with ability to work offline, advanced permission support and convergent encryption.

 ## Building